 - Laundry/Drycleaning – keeping up with laundry can be hard, and for a stay-at-home mom it’s no difference.
 However, the potential is there to do your own laundry more often and save on potential dry cleaning expenses.

 - Work attire – On average people spend about $125/month on their work attire clothing.
-These costs can especially add up if you have to wear suites or more formal attire on a regular basis.
+These costs can especially add up if you have to wear suits or more formal attire on a regular basis.

 - Not spending more than we make each month